Founded: Oct 7, 1900

 GETTING THERE & AWAY

-Don't think about jumping in a taxi either.
-Drivers at the Hauptbahnhof will turn off the meter and quote a flat-fare of €15 once they know you're a tourist heading to the Holstein Stadion.
+Think twice about jumping in a taxi.
+Drivers at the Hauptbahnhof will turn off the meter and quote a fare of at least €15 once they know you're a tourist heading to the Holstein Stadion.

 FAN SHOP, MUSEUM & STADIUM TOURS